oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 permarchers are just as “ranged” as any non-odd archer, and their single-target DPS is very impressive for an odd job.

-Permarchers are notable for being equally skilled in the use of bows and crossbows.
+Permarchers are notable for being equally skilled in the use of bows and of crossbows.
 If all else is equal, crossbows tend to be slightly more powerful than bows.